 When I search, I see his Yelp review at the top of the page.
 Then I see 3 more pages before I get to his website.

-So my first observation is that since his business is called the exact same thing I searched for, since he didn’t come up #1, that means he could improve his SEO.
-It also suggests that the competitors are focused on that keyword phrase on their website.
+So my first observation is that since his business is called the exact same thing I searched for since he didn’t come up #1, that means he could improve his SEO.
+It also suggests that his competitors are focused on that keyword phrase on their website.

-Crucial steps he could take to boost his ranking
+Crucial steps to boost Google rankings

 When I look at his website the first thing that’s apparent is his site isn’t mobile responsive.
 In this day and age, well over 50% of people will be searching Google on a mobile device.

-When your website isn’t mobile friendly or what they call “responsive” that means it looks exactly the same on the phone as it does on a desktop; print shows up small and often requires moving the site with your fingers to see everything and enlarging text to be able to read it – not good!
+When your website isn’t mobile-friendly or what they call “responsive” that means it looks exactly the same on the phone as it does on a desktop; print shows up small and often requires moving the site with your fingers to see everything and enlarging text to be able to read it – not good!

 The other thing I notice is that aside from mentioning his company name 5 times, the keyword phrase “Austin window tint”, or variations of that, aren’t listed anywhere else.
 The gallery page also didn’t work on my phone so I saw almost no images or video.